superterran/engine/docs/README.md

 ## Installation

+First, Install dependancies, `docker`, `docker-compose` and `git`.

+**NOTE** You may run into problems with the distro-provided version of docker, it's usually best to follow the official install instructions for your distro, i.e. https://docs.docker.com/install/linux/docker-ce/fedora/

+### Quick Installation

 First, make sure you have the proper dependancies, the installation will not continue without them.
-You need `docker`, `docker-compose` and `git`.
-If you are installing in Windows, it will detect `docker.exe` and `docker-compose.exe` and use these.
+If you are installing in Windows WSL, it will detect `docker.exe` and `docker-compose.exe` and use these.

 Paste this into your terminal: